jamiemoyes/jamiemoyes/README.md

 ### Nice to see you!
 I'm Jamie 🌐

-☀️ I'm currently in my 5th and final year of Computer Science at Strathclyde
+☀️ I've just graduated from MEng Computer Science at Strathclyde and now work as an Associate Developer at AND Digital

 🕸️ I love creating usable systems and fun websites in my spare time.